Sandbox escape due to incorrect boundary conditions in the Graphics: CanvasWebGL component

 Public Exploit Available: false

-Analyst Notes: As of January 16, 2026, there are no known public exploits or active exploitation campaigns targeting this vulnerability.
-However, due to the high severity rating and the potential for remote code execution, it is highly probable that threat actors will analyze the patch and develop a working exploit in the near future.
+Analyst Notes: As of January 19, 2026, there are no known public exploits or active exploitation campaigns targeting this vulnerability.
+However, given the high severity and the direct path to remote code execution, it is highly likely that threat actors will develop a functional exploit in the near future.

 Analyst Recommendation